 It was Harriet Davidson Caldwell who brought Cherry to Rosedale.
 Harriet had inherited Rosedale from her father William, and moved there sometime after 1830 with her husband Dr. David Caldwell and their eight children.
 Rosedale became an important site to the growing Charlotte/Mecklenburg area but in 1845 tragedy struck as an epidemic gripped the region.
-Harriet, along with three of her children, succumbed to the disease and it was Cherry who was sent from the Grove Plantation (at Harriet’s death-bed request) to care for the newly motherless children.
+Harriet, along with three of her children, succumbed to the disease and it was Cherry who was sent from The Grove (at Harriet’s death-bed request) to care for the newly motherless children.
 Cherry once again underscored her role in the Davidson legacy.

 Harriet’s grandson, Baxter Craighead Davidson married Louise Heagy and settled her at Rosedale in 1914.
 Louise Heagy Davidson (whose portrait dominates one of the third floor bedrooms at Historic Rosedale) was a dog lover and keen gardener, responsible for the revitalization of much of Rosedale’s gardens.
 She had two daughters, Mary Louise and Alice, who would later in life make the crucial decision on the fate of the Davidson homestead and Historic Rosedale’s future.